bryanlharris/edsm/docs/bronze.md

 ## History tables

 Bronze jobs default to `build_history: true`.
-When `history_schema` is provided, two history tables are maintained alongside the bronze table:
+When `history_schema` is provided, a `<table>_file_ingestion_history` table is maintained alongside the bronze table.
+This table records every file that contributes to a given Delta version along with the full transaction metadata from `DESCRIBE HISTORY`.

-- `<table>_file_version_history` records new files for each Delta version.
-- `<table>_transaction_history` stores the Delta transaction log.

-These tables allow downstream processes to track which source files produced each version of the bronze table.
+The history table allows downstream processes to track which source files produced each version of the bronze table.